TABLEALL

 You may wonder if the appeal of Komada outweighs the challenge of its remote location.
 Just one visit and any doubts will be swept away.
 From the beautiful interior design perfectly fitting the feel of the old Japanese-style home and incredible warmth of the couple who runs it, to the dazzling skills and creative sense of the chef, you need to add Mie and sushi restaurant Komada to your itinerary.
 A visit to Ise Shrine will be all the better with a small side trip to this incredible treasure.

 An elegant sushi restaurant in Ise City, Mie Prefecture, which is best known as the home of the culturally important Ise Jingu Shrine.
-Chef Komada honed his skills at one of Japan's best sushi restaurants, three-Michelin-starred Araki, before returning to his beloved Mie to open his own.
+Chef Komada honed his skills at one of Japan's best sushi restaurants, three-starred Araki, before returning to his beloved Mie to open his own.
 The skillful combination of Edomae techniques and ingredients with delicious elements from local cuisine can only be enjoyed here, and as a bonus…the chance to discover a unique pocket of Japan.

 In the Edo Period, this area flourished as the so-called kitchen of Ise.
 The town oozes atmosphere with many old buildings that remain.
 The property was recommended by a friend and Chef Komada immediately fell in love with the 40-year-old building which exemplifies the feel of the town.
 The location is hardly convenient, but it speaks of Komada’s great love for his home.
 Despite having the bounties of the sea all around, the Ise Shima area lacked a restaurant serving authentic Edomae sushi, so Komada’s appearance on the scene was a savior.